 '''

-decrypted_data = gpg.decrypt_file(stream) # e.g. after stream = open(filename, "rb \( \to '') \)
+decrypted_data = gpg.decrypt_file(stream) # e.g. after stream = open(filename, 'rb \( \to ') \)

 '''

 These methods both return an object such that str(decrypted\data) gives the decrypted data in a non-binary format.
-If decryption succeeded, the returned object's ok attribute is set to True.
+If decryption succeeded, the returned object's ok attribute is set to True and the data attribute holds the decrypted data.
 Otherwise, the returned object's ok attribute is set to False and its status attribute (a message string) provides more information as to the reason for failure (for example, 'bad passphrase' or 'decryption failed').